funcompbio/practical3/practical3.md

 ![](./GHnewrepo2.png)

-At this point you have created in your GitHub account an empty repository called `practical3`.
-We are going to connect it now with our local repository of `practical3`.
-Make sure your CWD is the Git repository `practical3` in your local disk and follow the instructions in the GitHub page under the title **"... or push an existing repository from the command line"**.
+At this point you have created in your GitHub account an empty Git repo called `practical3`.
+We are going to connect it now with our local Git repo of `practical3`.
+Make sure your CWD is the Git repo `practical3` in your local disk and follow the instructions in the GitHub page under the title **"... or push an existing repository from the command line"**.
 They consist of the following three steps:

   1. Create a new connection to your remote GitHub repo with `git remote add`, **replacing** the `fcbstudent` word below by your own username):